 A bird garden or more specifically a bird-friendly habitat is something each of us can do in our own backyards.

-Planting specific shrubs and trees that are known to attract birds not only is good for our avian friends but can add value to our homes.
+Planting specific shrubs and trees that are known to attract birds not only is good for birds but can add value to our homes.

 Before diving into the creation of your bird garden, take some time to research the native bird species in your region.